Why the Highway 31 interchange planned for Carolina Forest is running into a roadblock

 Located near the northern side of Carolina Forest, the property totals almost 500 acres in size near the Carolina Forest Library.
 Regardless of what happens with the interchange, more than 1,000 homes can be built on the property.

-Due to an official map for the interchange, approved in 2017 by County Council, The Parks’ developer could not appy for rezoning near the exit ramp without an exemption.
+Due to an official map for the interchange, approved in 2017 by County Council, The Parks’ developer could not apply for rezoning near the exit ramp without an exemption.

 Official maps for construction projects are created by the planning commission and Horry County Council.
 The maps do a variety of things, including giving the government the right of first refusal to buy the land and restricting zoning requests within the map boundaries.